davidasrocha/capstone-jenkins-pipeline/README.md

 # About the project

-This is the fourth project of the Udacity Nanodegree Program "Cloud Dev Ops Engineer".
+This project is part of the Udacity Nanodegree Program "Cloud DevOps Engineer".
+The objective is going to deploy an API using blue-green strategy directly on Kubernetes.
-The objective was to do Jenkins Setup and deploy a static web site to AWS S3.

-You can take a look in the infrastructure diagram [here](https://raw.githubusercontent.com/davidasrocha/aws-jenkins-pipeline/master/cloud-infrastructure-diagrams/aws-jenkins-pipeline.jpeg).
+You can take a look in the infrastructure diagram [here](https://raw.githubusercontent.com/davidasrocha/capstone-jenkins-pipeline/master/cloud-infrastructure-diagrams/aws-jenkins-pipeline.jpeg).

 ### How to run and configure project